CTURobotics/robotics_labs/README.md

 poetry install --only-root # this will install the toolbox without dependencies
 ```

+Other comments:
+- See [this stackoverflow discussion](https://stackoverflow.com/questions/44515769/conda-is-not-recognized-as-internal-or-external-command) to see how to fix the conda not recognized issue in Windows.

 ## BRUTE

 To get points for the assignments in CTU evaluation system BRUTE, zip the whole repository and upload the zip to the BRUTE system.